Boarders/slick-blog/site/posts/peano.md

   = refl
 ```

-The slightly gnarly explicit arguments in the second case are to help along the rewrite mechanism as it didn't seem to cooperate with a less verbosity.
+The slightly gnarly explicit arguments in the second case are to help along the rewrite mechanism as it didn't seem to cooperate with a less verbose alternative.

 The other proof is similarly a case of following our nose (or rather following the typechecker).
 We first remind ourselves of some equality principles we have imported above (again simplifying away level polymorphism):
 ```agda